benhaub/AbstractionLayer/Applications/README.md

 a memory pool.

 ### Reception
-`SignalsAndSlots` can be thought of as a notification while the `Chain of Responsibility` can be thought of as a command.
+`SignalsAndSlots` can be thought of as a notification while the `ChainofResponsibility` can be thought of as a command.
 A command must be received but a notification can be ignored.
-A command sent to the `Chain of Responsibility` will occupy memory in a queue until it is read.
+A command sent to the `ChainofResponsibility` will occupy memory in a queue until it is read.
 A signal that is emitted with no observers will be discarded.
-If it is important that another module be alerted of an action and it is expected that that module will respond to these alerts, then use the `Chain of Responsibility`.
+If it is important that another module be alerted of an action and it is expected that that module will respond to these alerts, then use the `ChainofResponsibility`.
 If it is not important that anybody responds to some alert then use `SignalsAndSlots`.

 ### Summary
 - If you need multiple observers, use `SignalsAndSlots`.
-- If you strictly need one, and only one, observer, use `ChainOfResponsibility`.
+- If you strictly need one, and only one, observer, use `ChainofResponsibility`.
-- If an alert must have a corresponding action, use the `ChainOfResponsibility`.
+- If an alert must have a corresponding action, use the `ChainofResponsibility`.
 - If it does not matter whether an alert is acted upon, use `SignalsAndSlots`.
 - If none of the above matter, use `ChainOfResponsibility`.